kelloggm/martinjkellogg.com/index.md

 [Teaching statement][ts]
 [Diversity and Inclusion statement][deis]

-My current work is focused on building type systems using the [Checker Framework][cf] to solve practical problems in software engineering.
+My work is focused on solving practical problems in software engineering using techniques from program analysis, including pluggable type systems and typestate analysis.

 Outside of work, I enjoy playing all kinds of games---video, tabletop, board, etc.---skiing, watching baseball and soccer, reading, and a little bit of tea snobbery.
-Some of my favorite games include Civilization, dungeons and dragons, and Dominion.
+Some of my favorite games include Civilization, Dungeons and Dragons, and Dominion.
 I'm a big fan of the Washington Nationals and of the Seattle Sounders.
 Recently I've been re-reading Robert Jordan's Wheel of Time in preparation for the new TV show.